loudmouse/writing_prompt/README.md

 - [ ] add brown noise audio option
 - [ ] timer alert in styled modal
 - [ ] how could natural language processing be used?
 Analysis of part of speech?
 Sentiment of a prompt? http://www.thagomizer.com/blog/2017/04/13/the-google-nlp-api-meets-ruby.html
+- [ ] use musixmatch api to allow user to select a few of his/her favorite artists and save to account.
+Then display song lyrics from a song of a favorite artist each day across the header of the site.

 # How to give each word object a publish date